 To avoid interactions with the inpatient hospital outlier program, which is a fixed annual pool for high-cost inpatient hospital admissions for members under age 6, we excluded infant rate cells from this analysis.
 In addition, for other claims for members under age 6, we set the benchmark length of stay equal to the observed length of stay, effectively assuming no savings potential for these admissions.
-Similarly, we set the benchmark length of stay equal to the observed length of stay equal to the observed length of stay of stay equal to the observed length of stay of Stay equal to the observed length of stay for COVID-related admissions to avoid interactions with the separate COVID-related adjustments described in Section 1, Subsection 1.B.x.
+Similarly, we set the benchmark length of stay equal to the observed length of stay of the observed length of stay for COVID-related admissions to avoid interactions with the separate COVID-related adjustments described in Section 1, Subsection 1.B.x.

-&lt;sup>9 MS-DRG was not directly available on the encounter data.
+9 MS-DRG was not directly available on the encounter data.
 We mapped this onto the encounter data using the MS-DRG grouper, version 38.